ansible-collections/ansible-inclusion/README.md

 ```
 In case the repository is not on GitHub, please provide email addresses.

-2. Ensure any other maintainers of the collection are `@mentioned` in the discussion so they will receive update.
+2. Ensure any other maintainers of the collection are `@mentioned` in the discussion so they will receive updates.
 3. Promptly reply to any questions.